Same-sex marriage in Belgium

-Same-sex marriage in Belgium has been legal since 1 June 2003.
+Same-sex marriage has been legal in Belgium since 1 June 2003.
 A bill for the legalization of same-sex marriages was passed by the Senate on 28 November 2002, and by the Chamber of Representatives on 30 January 2003.
-It entered into force on 1 June, after King Albert II gave his royal assent.
-Belgium became the second country in the world to legalise same-sex marriage, after the Netherlands.
-"Statutory cohabitation", open to any two legally consenting cohabiting persons, has been available since 1 January 2000.
+King Albert II granted his assent, and the bill entered into force on 1 June.
+Polling indicates that a significant majority of Belgians support the legal recognition of same-sex marriage.
+Belgium was the second country in the world to legalise same-sex marriage, after the Netherlands.

+"Statutory cohabitation", a form of civil union open to any two legally consenting cohabiting persons, has been available since 1 January 2000.